Alfareiza/API-users-transactions/README.md

 - Optimize based on your available time, not on app performance
 - Unit tests
 - Dockerized app
-- Deliver as a private git repository, sharing with the GitHub user “belvo-hiring” when complete and indicating your GitHub user to the people team.
 - Good to haves:
     - Django + DRF as framework